Honoring Our Southern Heritage

 These are the dedicated individuals behind our camp, whose commitment and passion for telling the True History of the South and the preservation of our Faith, Family and Freedom will never cease.

-Commander - Charles "Chuck" Hand
+Commander - Charles C. "Chuck" Hand IV

 Lt.
-Commander - William "Bill" Smith
+Commander - Dalton C. Hand

 2nd Lt.
-Commander - Rex Shaddox
+Commander - Rex W. Shaddox Sr.

 Chuck, originally from Mobile, Alabama, has embraced life in Texas for over 19 years.
 A devoted husband and father of three, he has worn many hats throughout his life—diver, writer, photographer, FDA inspector and decorated police officer.
 His passion for history drives him to actively teach and participate in events nationwide, aiming to preserve the True History of the South.
 As a diver, researcher and genealogist he has contributed to significant archaeological projects, including work on the survey of the CSS Huntsville and CSS Tuscaloosa, as well as the location and identification of the American Diver (Pioneer II) submarine in Mobile Bay.
 Chuck's deep appreciation for Faith, Family, and Freedom informs all aspects of his life, making him a committed and influential presence in his community.
 He is also proud to be the first cousin of 1st Lt.
 Jesse Page, further enriching his connection to history.